You need a ‘non-theatrical’ film licence to show films and TV programmes in public (but not in a cinema), for example:

 Where to get your licence

-You can get licences (eg annual or one-off) from companies like:
+You can get licences (for example annual or one-off) from companies like:

 These companies represent different film studios so you’ll need to make sure they cover the films you want.